ambienthack/mistape-be/readme.txt

 Mistape implements spam-protection checks.
 A visitor cannot submit more than five reports in 5-minute time frame (per IP address).
 All subsequent reports are ignored until timeout.
 So if Mistape seems to fail sending emails, and you want to test it once more, use a different internet connection, ask your friend to report something, or just wait a few minutes.

-= Mistape doesn't seem to work on old Internet Explorer versions.
-Is that true? = Yes, since version 1.0.6 Mistape doesn't render itself if visitor's device is detected as a mobile device, and since 1.1.0 it ignores Internet Explorer (IE support may be added later).
+= Mistape doesn't seem to work on Internet Explorer and Microsoft Edge browser.
+Why ? = Yes, since version 1.0.6 Mistape doesn't render itself if visitor's device is detected as a mobile device, and since 1.1.0 it ignores Internet Explorer and Edge completely (IE support might be added later).

 = Can I customize text and style of the caption? = Yes, hooks are available for that.

 = Can I customize the appearance of confirmation dialog? = Currently no, as this is a bit more complex feature, and plugin is light and robust.
 Though, it may be implemented if there is demand.
+CSS styling is possible, of course.

 = There is no support for my language.
-How to change the text users see? = "Press Ctrl+Enter" caption can be customized in setings since version 1.0.3.
+How to change the text users see? = "Press Ctrl+Enter" caption can be customized in settings since version 1.0.3.
 The rest of strings can be translated using hooks.
-For filters list see help section in Mistape admin page.
+We are open for contributions.
+If you send us a translation file (there are only about 80 strings to translate), we will give you credit in plugin description :).